callstats-io/csio-api-doc/source/includes/_integrate.md

 ## Step 9: (OPTIONAL) Submitting application error logs

-The developers can send application error logs and track them on callstats.io dashboard.
-The logs will help in debugging corresponding conferences.
-The `error` can be an object or string.
+The developers can send application error logs using `reportError()` API and track them on callstats.io dashboard.
+The logs will help in debugging the corresponding conferences.
+The `error` can be an object or a string.

 ```javascript
 var error = {